Wall Street Praises Matterport Inc. (MTTR) After Recent Earnings Report

 MTTR’s Market Performance

-MTTR stocks went up by 0.66% for the week, with a monthly jump of 6.22% and a quarterly performance of -16.03%, while its annual performance rate touched -71.40%.
-The volatility ratio for the week stands at 4.87% while the volatility levels for the past 30 days are set at 8.04% for Matterport Inc. The simple moving average for the period of the last 20 days is -8.57% for MTTR stocks with a simple moving average of -53.72% for the last 200 days.
+MTTR stocks went down by -9.31% for the week, with a monthly drop of -12.53% and a quarterly performance of -24.09%, while its annual performance rate touched -75.85%.
+The volatility ratio for the week stands at 5.99% while the volatility levels for the past 30 days are set at 8.04% for Matterport Inc. The simple moving average for the period of the last 20 days is -16.61% for MTTR stocks with a simple moving average of -56.68% for the last 200 days.

 Analysts’ Opinion of MTTR